Housing and Residence Life FAQ

 How do I appeal a housing related charge?

-To appeal, send an email to the Department of Residence Life.
-Please be as detailed as possible, and clearly state the charge(s) being appealed and the reason for the appeal.
+You can log back into the Housing portal (where you applied) to appeal your housing related charge.
+You can also find a link to that portal through your myMemphis dashboard under Residence Life.
+Then click on "Requests" and fill out the form.
+Please be as detailed as possible and the reason for the appeal.
 Appeals must be submitted by the student within one year of the term in which the fee assessment was made.
 Exceptions to the deadline will not be granted.

 Housing appeals deadlines: